 How to Become a Wellness Coach

-In contrast to other professions, you don’t need a certification to start to work with clients as a wellness coach.
-You might still want to pursue a wellness coach certification for different reasons, such as confidence, knowledge, and credibility.
+In contrast to other professions, you don’t need a certification to start working with clients as a wellness coach.
+You might still want to pursue a wellness coach certification for different reasons, such as:

 The most critical factor in becoming a successful wellness coach is being able to help your clients achieve results.
 A recommendation within the coaching space is to coach something you have personal experience with and have overcome.